cyberhuman13/rowboat/README.md

 At no producer-to-consumer edge of the graph does the producer provide more data than the consumer has the capacity to process at any given time.

-Two Akka graphs are used for this purpose, connected by Clojure channels--as if a wormhole linking two separate universes.
+Two Akka graphs are used for this purpose, connected by Clojure channels—as if a wormhole linking two separate universes.
 This is because the zipping node requires a `Source` of `Source`s (for technical details, including an ASCII drawing of the graphs and the wormhole, see the extensive comments in the code